Free-Software-People/ZenCode/README.md

 ## Contributing

-Contributions are what make open source great — and ZenCode welcomes them with open arms! 🙌
+Contributions are what make open source great — and ZenCode welcomes them warmly.

 ### How to contribute